 - Place the beans and broth in the Instant Pot, making sure the beans are covered with the broth by 1".
 Lock the Instant Pot lid into place.
-Choose the high pressure setting for 5 minutes, bringing the Instant Pot to full pressure.
+Choose the high pressure setting for 20 minutes, bringing the Instant Pot to full pressure.
+(The cooking time can vary depending on your Instant Pot.)
 When the timer sounds, use a natural release, letting the pressure in the Instant Pot drop naturally.
-Carefully remove the Instant Pot lid.
-Drain the beans and reserve.
+Carefully remove the Instant Pot lid; drain the beans and reserve.

-- Using the saute setting on the Instant Pot; when the pot is nicely hot, add the chopped bacon, cooking the bacon until a bit of fat is rendered.
+- Using the sauté setting on the Instant Pot; when the pot is nicely hot, add the chopped bacon, cooking the bacon until a bit of fat is rendered.
 Add the onion, garlic, carrots, spices and tomato paste, stirring to blend well; cook for 2 minutes, stirring often, adding a bit of broth of the ingredients begin to stick to the bottom of the pot.
-Add the chicken broth and tomatoes; return the cooked beans to the pot at this time, as well.
-Continuing to use the saute setting, bring the soup to a boil.
+Add the chicken broth and tomatoes to the pot, along with the reserved cooked beans, continuing to use the sauté setting; bring the soup to a high simmer.

-- Once the soup is boiling nicely, lock the Instant Pot lid into place; choose the high pressure setting for 15 minutes, bringing the Instant Pot to full pressure.
+- Once the soup is simmering nicely, lock the Instant Pot lid into place; choose the high pressure setting for 15 minutes, bringing the Instant Pot to full pressure.
 When the timer sounds, perform a quick release, allowing the pressure from the Instant Pot to escape quickly from the pot.
 When all the pressure is removed from the pot, carefully remove the lid.
-Season the soup with salt and pepper; stir in the fresh spinach.
-Stir in a splash of cream at this point, if desired.
+Season the soup with salt and pepper; stir in the fresh spinach, along with a good splash of cream.